wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/websites-dotnet-webjobs-sdk-get-started.md

 1. Close the browser and the console application window.

 
-2. Go to the [Azure Management Portal](http://manage.windowsazure.cn/), and click a web site with a database.
+2. Go to the [Azure Classic Management Portal](http://manage.windowsazure.cn/), and click a web app with a database.

-3. Go to the **Dashboard** of the web site, download the publish profile
+3. Go to the **Dashboard** of the web app, download the publish profile

 
 2. In **Solution Explorer**, right-click the ContosoAdsWeb project, and then click **Publish**.